 My Developer Hardware

 As a developer, the choice of hardware to develop on is important and very personal.
 Some work very stationary, others are very mobile.
 Some work on lightweight websites, others work on heavy data engineering projects.
 Me personally, I work on a wide range of projects, starting from lightweight Jekyll-based websites such as this one to heavyweight data engineering projects. with Kubernetes, Kafka, Docker and JVM-based projects.
 Therefore, my development tools range from lightweight tools such as VIM or Sublime Text to more heavyweight IDEs, such as Intellij IDEA.
 So I need a powerful machine that can handle some load without slowing down and able to achieve relatively fast compile times.
-In terms of mobility, I work about 3 days from home and 2 days in my customer’s office, so I need a system that I can take with me.
+In terms of mobility, I mostly work from home, but I need a laptop so that I can also work outside my home.

 The full setup